dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 In the snippet exhibited, we can see that we use the `initialState` to generate a `newState`.
 This new state is the product of calling the `reducer` function with the `updateAction` object and the `initialState`.
 After passing the state and the action to the reducer, we get a new state where we can still find the name of the person, and the new `birthday` property correctly applied.

 Although simple, the code snippet used above shows another concept that is quite important when using Redux.
 The state **does not** change.
 What happens is that we have to generate a new state (or return the same) when using Redux.
 The pros of creating new states instead of updating the current one is that, by following this paradigm, we enable [traceability](https://en.wikipedia.org/wiki/Traceability) in our application's state.
-By enabling traceability in our app, we also enable other great features like the possibility to [time travel](https://github.com/gaearon/redux-devtools).
+By enabling traceability, we also enable other great features like the possibility to [time travel](https://github.com/gaearon/redux-devtools).

 After understanding these three concepts (well, four with state immutability), we are ready to start using Redux in practice.
-In the following sections, we are going to create a small Node.js script that takes uses Redux to manage state.
+In the following sections, we are going to create a small Node.js script that uses Redux to manage state.

 ## Using Redux